How to locate the Plasma Donation Centers near me?

 When You Get To The Plasma Donation Center

-When you visit a donation center, the staff will greet and ask you to provide your ID.
+When you visit a donation center, the staff will greet you and ask you to provide your ID.
 (We have discussed these documents earlier).

 The staff will then review your medical history and you will undergo a physical examination/medical screening to verify your eligibility as a donor.
 They will test you for viruses, like HIV, Hepatitis, and your protein and hemoglobin levels.
 You also need to do some paperwork.